KyleMcComb/Pathfinder/README.md

-# CSC3068-Pathfinder
+# Pathfinder
-This README includes an project description (what the project is along with what technologies were used to build it), how to set up the system (the steps needed to execute the code either with docker or a virtual environment) and account information to log into the system.
+This README includes a project description (what the project is along with what technologies were used to build it), how to set up the system (the steps needed to execute the code either with docker or a virtual environment), and account information to log into the system.

 ## Project Description